Does Belly Button Piercing Close?

 Old Belly Piercings

-A belly piercing that has been on your body for a time can take much longer to close.
-It is okay to replace your jewelry as you wish if the belly piercing has already fully healed.
-To reduce your danger, you should still try to replace your jewelry soon rather than wait for a long time.
+A belly piercing on your body for an extended period can take significantly longer to close.
+Replacing your jewelry as you desire is perfectly acceptable, especially if the belly piercing has fully healed.

 As part of your everyday regimen, apply Moderna or a Vitamin E lotion to help your belly piercing close.
 After all, there will always be scar tissue after a piercing.
 It is known to reduce the appearance of these undesirable blemishes by using vitamin E oil or scar cream.